gdnsd/gdnsd/docs/DNSSEC.md

 are by their nature not actually carrying useful data the client can act on quickly.

-The ratelimiter defaults to two misses per millisecond per thread (configurable via option `dnssec_nxd_sign_rate`), and the token bucket burst level is fixed at 10 milliseconds worth of rate, which is a very tiny burst capacity.
+The ratelimiter defaults to eight misses per millisecond per thread (configurable via option `dnssec_nxd_sign_rate`), and the token bucket burst level is fixed at 10 milliseconds worth of rate, which is a very tiny burst capacity.
 This is intentional, as allowing large miss bursts could harm the latency of other query traffic.